-Command Description mvr (interface configuration) Configures MVR ports. show mvr Displays MVR global parameters or port parameters. show mvr interface Displays the configured MVR interfaces with their type, status, and Immediate Leave configuration.
-Also displays all MVR groups of which the interface is a member. show mvr members Displays all ports that are members of an MVR multicast group; if the group has no members, its status is shown as Inactive.
+Command Description mvr (interface configuration) Configures MVR ports. show mvr Displays MVR global parameters or port parameters. show mvr interface Displays the configured MVR interfaces with their type, mode, VLAN, status and Immediate Leave configuration, and can also displays all MVR groups of which the interface is a member. show mvr members Displays all ports that are members of an MVR multicast group; if the group has no members, its status is shown as Inactive.